 With the right prototyping tools for UX and UI, you can (affordably) test and try new things, collect user feedback, hone user journeys, fine tune the visuals, interactions and more en route to crafting a better overall user experience.

-Prototyping is therefore an essential part of the web and mobile app development workflow and choosing the best UI and UX prototyping software for your team makes that arduous creative journey more manageable, productive and efficient.
+Prototyping is therefore an essential part of the web and mobile app development workflow, as critical as designing a sitemap, and choosing the best UI and UX prototyping software for your team makes that arduous creative journey more manageable, productive and efficient.

 Are prototyping tools useful?